 But am going to save it for another post, as it is a complex issue all on its own, and deserves its own page.

 So this massive increase in popularity of following a gluten free diet seems to be a combination of factors.
 Firstly, more people are being correctly diagnosed with coeliacs, who previously simply suffered symptoms in silence.
 And secondly, and possibly more significant, is the emergence of NCGS amongst the population.

 If adopting a gluten free diet, whether by necessity, or by choice, is becoming more prevalent.
 What grains (and pseudo grains, that is an edible seed, used as a grain) can you eat on a gluten free diet?

 Gluten free grains

 - Chia seeds (pseudo grain)

-- Rice in all its varieties – brown, white, black, red and wild (although not really rice!)
+- Rice in all its varieties – brown, white, black, red and wild (although wild is not really rice!)